Skip to main content

 Flexible, career-focused learning for working professionals.

-You will register once at the start of the program and take one course at a time, with two-week breaks between courses and no classes during most major holidays—allowing you to balance your education with work and life commitments.
+The online MS in Organizational Leadership is offered in a flexible, accelerated cohort format designed for busy professionals.
+You’ll register once at the start of the program and take one course at a time, with two- to three-week break between courses and no classes during most major holidays—allowing you to balance your education with work and life commitments.

 what you'll learn.